learnwithgurpreet/b.learnwithgurpreet.me/src/posts/world-wide-waste.md

 ## Conclusion

-We must master digital or it will master us.
-We must shape digital or it will shape us.
-We must control digital or it will control us.
+We need to gain mastery over digital technology, as failing to do so will result in it controlling us.
+We must actively shape its use, or it will shape our lives.
+Ultimately, it's imperative to maintain control over the digital realm.

 [Link to the book and author's page](https://gerrymcgovern.com/world-wide-waste/)